zerothehero56/MazeGame/README.md

 # Maze Game
 before playing,
-Make sure you have pygame.
+make sure you have pygame.
 and if you dont, please run this command:

 ```